Nader-Rahhal/partition-visualizer/README.md

-# METIS Graph Partitioning and Visualization
+# METIS/SCOTCH Graph Partitioning and Visualization

 This project provides a Python-based workflow for partitioning weighted graphs in DOT format using METIS and SCOTCH and visualizing the results.
 Nodes are color-coded by partition, and optional analysis tools allow exploration of edge cuts, communication volume, and partition imbalance across multiple partition counts.